suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 - `git push heroku master`

-> NOTE: If your main branch of code is not `master` you'll have to run the
+> NOTE: If your main branch of code is not `master`, you'll have to run the
 > command this way: `git push NAME:master` where `NAME` is the name of your
 > branch